Da Yoopers: Early 1990s–present

 Yoopy Do Wah, released in 1991, was the band's first album on compact disc.
-For this album, Dave "Doc" Bradbury replaced DeLongchamp on bass guitar.
+This album was promoted through a single titled "DJ Blues".
 Also that year, a compilation titled For Diehards Only was released, featuring a selection of songs from the group's first four albums.
-Da Yoopers' 1993 album One Can Short of a Six-Pack featured both regular and Christmas songs, including a parody of "Grandma Got Run Over By a Reindeer" titled "Grandpa Got Run Over By a Beer Truck".
+Da Yoopers' 1993 album One Can Short of a Six-Pack featured both regular and Christmas songs, including a parody of "Grandma Got Run Over by a Reindeer" titled "Grandpa Got Run Over By a Beer Truck".
 Potila retired in 1995 and was replaced by Jim Bellmore, who also assumed Potila's former role as co-writer and co-producer with DeCaire.
 Also at this point "Cowboy" Dan Collins joined as rhythm guitarist and occasional vocalist.
 Bellmore's first studio appearance was on We're Still Rockin that same year.
 Potila died in 2001.

 Two albums were released in 2000: Jackpine Savage and Naked Elves in Cowboy Boots, the latter an album of Christmas music.
 By this point, Bobby "Sy" Symons had become the band's touring drummer, although DeCaire continued to play drums in studio.
 Both Dan Collins and Jerry Coffey left shortly after Naked Elves in Cowboy Boots.
 Songs for Fart Lovers and Diehards II (a second compilation composed of songs from the first four albums) both came out in 2004, with the two-disc 21st Century Yoopers in Space following in 2006.
 This album also featured several guest contributions in both performing and songwriting.
 Lynn, who divorced Jerry in 2005, was again credited as Lynn Anderson on 21st Century Yoopers in Space, and married Bellmore shortly after that album's release.
 The last touring lineup consisted of the Bellmores, Lusardi, Symons, and DeCaire.

 Lusardi died May 8, 2016.
 The band's 2018 album Old Age Ain't for Sissies! features the Bellmores and DeCaire as the remaining three members.
 Symons died August 20, 2020.

 Tourist Trap

 Da Yoopers also own and operate a gift shop near Ishpeming called "Da Yoopers Tourist Trap", featuring various Upper Peninsula-themed merchandise.

-Da Yooper's tourist trap not only contains merchandise, but 2 museums as well.
+Da Yooper's tourist trap not only contains merchandise, but two museums as well.
 The first museum is a mineral museum that contains various minerals found in the Upper Peninsula of Michigan.
 It also has exhibits related to the local mining culture.
 This museum is found inside of Da Yooper's Tourist Trap.
 The other museum is an outdoor museum that is more oriented towards humor.
 It contains such things as a large chainsaw, called Big Gus, a large rifle, called Big Ernie, and Da Two-Holer (a very special outhouse).
-This comical museum has various other displays in which tourists are encouraged to see in order to understand the humor of the Yooper culture.
+This comical museum has various other displays which tourists are encouraged to see in order to understand the humor of the Yooper culture.